 While in the Nanaimo Christian School homestay program, international students are only permitted to get their driver's license and drive a vehicle with the permission of the parents, custodian, the host parents and the International Program Coordinator.
-Under NO circumstance are International students permitted to drive the homestay vehicle.
-Students are permitted to take driving lessons through on
+It is advisable that students take a formal driver's training course.